FunPhantasie/SemesterProject/README.md

 - The magnetic field **B** is initially set to `0`, but is updated during the simulation.
 - The normalization of charge is done via:
 - Electric FIeld is Calculated with J
+- B is also now plotted but appaerntly stays 0 bc no vel. other than x
   ```python
   weight = 1 / (Nx * dx)